-In source countries, activities will include enhancing anti-poaching tracking and intelligence operations; increasing the size of conservation areas and improving their management; encouraging land-use planning; and providing opportunities for development through nature-based tourism and other agriculture, forestry and natural resource projects that benefit local communities.
+Source countries: enhancing antipoaching tracking and intelligence operations; increasing the size of conservation areas and improving their management; integrated land-use planning; strengthening enforcement; and providing opportunities for development through nature-based tourism and other agrobiodiversity, forestry, and natural resource projects that benefit local communities.

-In transit states, the program will support anti-smuggling and customs controls; use of DNA markers; tracking known shipments of illegal wildlife products to identify the source of wildlife; mapping and identifying criminal organizations; and strengthening efforts against corruption at all levels.
+Transit states: supporting law enforcement capacity, using DNA markers, tracking known shipments of illegal wildlife products to identify the source of wildlife, and strengthening efforts against corruption at all levels.

 Demand countries: targeted awareness-raising among consumers across the world, increasing legal deterrents for purchase, and changing behavior of the general public.